Our faculty have diverse research interests, including:

 Chemical Engineering Laboratories

 Cutting-edge laboratories in Goddard Hall are available for chemical engineering, chemistry, and biochemistry work.
 Students have access here to state-of- the-art analytic equipment such as gas chromatographs.

 New facilities for research at the Life Sciences & Bioengineering Center (LSBC), Gateway Park, are dedicated to biomedical uses.
 The modern core equipment supports cellular, molecular, and tissue engineering research activities.

 Project Centers Throughout the World

-WPI students are able to conduct studies at one of the Interdisciplinary and Global Studies Division’s (IGSD) Project Centers around the world.
+WPI students are able to conduct studies at one of the Global Projects Program's Project Centers around the world.
 This unique opportunity allows students with rigorous technical training to research environmental problems emerging in many cultures, as well as to learn differing viewpoints on how to find solutions.